livingdocsIO/documentation/content/reference-docs/editor-configuration/image-cropping.md

 Possible values: between 1 and 2, Default: 1.25

 Deduces zoom steps when zooming into an image and out.
 1.05 zooms in 5% with every step.

-### maxArea

-Possible values: null or between 0 and 1, Default: null

-If set to `null` (or left out in the config) the full image will be shown and changing the horizontal and vertical sizes will keep the other respective size constant.
-If set to a value between 0 and 1 changing the sizes will affect the whole ratio (width and height) and fill the area given in max area (e.g. 0.8 -> 80%).

 ### disableCropFor